-Points Solids Liquids Gases Example A piece of iron Water, spirit, oil Air Shape Does not have a shape of its own.
-Takes the shape of the container.
-Volume Has a definite volume.
-Solids like sugar, sand when poured on a flat surface, form a heap.
-It has a specific volume.
-Occupies definite portion of a container.
-Spreads on a flat surface on pouring.
-Flows downwards along a slope.
+Points Solids Liquids Gases Example A piece of iron Water, spirit, oil Air Shape ▲ Does not have a shape of its own.
+Takes the shape of the container. ▲ Volume Has a definite volume.
+Solids like sugar, sand when poured on a flat surface, form a heap. l of a container Spreads on volume.
+On changing the pressure on a gas in a